Fourier coefficients of noninterdependent collective motions in heavy-ion collisions

-Figure~\ref{fig:a1} shows the observed $a_1$ vs $v_2$ from EBE-AVFD simulations of Au+Au collisions at $\sqrt{s_{NN}} = 200$ GeV in the centrality interval of 30--40\% for (a) $\pi^{+}$, $K^+$ and $p$, and for (b) $\pi^{-}$, $K^-$ and $\bar{p}$.
-Both $a_1$ and $v_2$ are calculated on an event-by-event basis within the pseudorapidity range of $|\eta|<1$ and the transverse momentum range of $0.2 < p_T < 2$ GeV/$c$.
-For all the particle species, a linear correlation is present between $a_1$ and $v_2$.
-The fit function (dashed lines), $a_1(v_2) = a_1(0)\times(1 + C v_2)$, renders the parameter $C$ close to $-1$ for all the cases, supportive of Eq.~(\ref{Eq:a1_new}) and hence the scenario of asynchronous processes.
-There appears to be an anti-correlation between the $\tilde{a}_1$ magnitude itself and $v_2$, especially for pions, whose $C$ values are around $-1.2$.
-This higher-order effect may arise from resonance decays, since secondary pions will smear and dilute the $\tilde{a}_1$ value averaged over all pions~\cite{AVFD1}, while inheriting a larger $v_2$ from resonances at higher $p_T$~\cite{decay1, decay2}.
+Even when both $a_1$ and $v_2$ are averaged over particles in each event before being correlated, the correlation could still be dominated by the mathematical relation.
+In addition, there could be an anticorrelation between the $\tilde{a}_1$ magnitude itself and $v_2$, especially for pions.
+This higher-order effect may arise from resonance decays, since secondary particles will smear and dilute the $\tilde{a}_1$ value averaged over all pions~\cite{AVFD1}, while inheriting a larger $v_2$ from resonances at higher $p_T$~\cite{decay1, decay2}.
 The $a_1(0)$ or $\tilde{a}_1$ values retrieved from the fits also exhibit a particle-species dependence, which could be partially explained by the mean $p_T$ effect.
 Similar to $v_2$, the $\tilde{a}_1$ magnitude increases with $p_T$ at the low-$p_T$ region~\cite{AVFD1}, and pions, kaons, and protons form an ascending order of mean $p_T$.
 The quark coalescence mechanism~\cite{coalescence} could also play a role by making the $\tilde{a}_1$ magnitude larger for baryons than for mesons at the intermediate-$p_T$ region.